kpaccess/copilot-profile-example/README.md

 - The CMS integration uses the Contentful Delivery API.
 The free tier is sufficient for demo sites.
 - Projects page uses `getStaticProps` and will revalidate every 60s.
 If you make changes in Contentful, publish them and the site will show updates after revalidation or on rebuild.
+- Skills are now fetched from Contentful.
+You can edit skill names and ratings directly in the CMS and they'll update on the site after revalidation.

 Want me to: add image uploads, add richer project fields, or switch to Sanity/Tina/Git-based CMS?
 Reply which option you prefer.